BLCM/BLCMods/Borderlands 2 mods/Invaderguy78/Funkzone/README.md

 # THIS MOD REQUIRES COMMAND EXTENSIONS, AND SANITY SAVER.

 I have added numerous pieces of new gear for you to mess with and touched up on many of the skill trees!
 Skill trees are somewhat vanilla but have some extra powerful effects.

+### Important Gameplay Info:
+I have labled different damage modifiers using very specific language in skill trees.
+You can get an idea of how your damage formula works based on stuff like "global damage", "enemies take", "base damage", and what specific modifiers are involved in your boosts.